cgs-ets/moodle-mod_giportfolio/README.md

 * Allow mentors to view mentee's portfolios contributions
 * Allow mentors to contribute on behalf of a mentee.
 * Allow teachers to contribute on behalf of a student.
+* Allow non-editing teachers to contribute on behalf of a student.

+> New Functionalities
+>>
+* Graph of contributors.
+* Display student role name by alias (if set)

 > Settings
 >>
 * Change on students skip intro page default to true.
+* Enable/Disable students to hide their contributions.